w103dcr/Programing2Project/README.md

 Dwayne is going to be creating the class Maze.
 Created a stub for the class and added constructors, getters, and setters.

 Rhett is going to be creating the class MazeSolver.
-Rhett created the following classes in support of the gui and solverportion of the program
+Rhett created the following classes in support of the gui and solverportion of the program:

 MainGUI ---> Main component that starts the GUI MazeArrays ---> Array class to support the maze solver with mazes in correct format